Sialic Acid Recognition by Siglecs

 MOCA Topic Authors:

-Humans lack the common mammalian cell surface sialic acid N-glycolylneuraminic acid (Neu5Gc). due to a mutation in CMP-Neu5Ac hydroxylase, which occurred after our evolutionary divergence from great apes.
+Humans lack the common mammalian cell surface sialic acid N-glycolylneuraminic acid (Neu5Gc), due to a mutation in CMP-Neu5Ac hydroxylase, which occurred after our evolutionary divergence from great apes.
 One apparent consequence of human Neu5Gc loss is a domain-specific functional adaptation of Siglec-9, a major member of the family of sialic acid-binding receptors of immune cells that are designated the CD33-related Siglecs (CD33rSiglecs).
 While recombinant human Siglec-9 showed recognition of both Neu5Ac and Neu5Gc, chimpanzee and gorilla Siglec-9 were found to strongly prefer to bind to Neu5Gc.
 Probing of multiple endogenous CD33rSiglecs on circulating blood cells suggest that the binding differences observed for Siglec-9 are representative of the other CD33rSiglecs.
 Thus, the Neu5Ac-binding ability of at least some of the human CD33rSiglecs appears to be a derived state, which was apparently selected for following loss of Neu5Gc in the hominid lineage.
-In keeping with this, findings suggested ongoing adaptive evolution specific to the sialic acid-binding domain of Siglec-9
+In keeping with this, findings suggested ongoing adaptive evolution specific to the sialic acid-binding domain of Siglec-9.

 Timing

-• the common ancestor of humans and chimpanzees was 6000K years ago
+• the Last Common Ancestor (LCA) of humans and chimpanzees was 6,000 - 8,000 thousand (6 - 8 million) years ago

-• the emergence of the genus Homo was 2000K years ago
+• the emergence of the genus Homo was 2,000 thousand (2 million) years ago

-• the common ancestor of modern humans was 100K years ago
+• the Last Common Ancestor (LCA) of humans and neanderthals was 500 thousand years ago

-• the common ancestor of humans and old world monkeys was 25000K years ago
+• the common ancestor of modern humans was 100 - 300 thousand years ago

 Possible Appearance: